MrOdtuhan/ICS3U_coursework/adventure_game_requirements.md

     - With your phone or chrome extension “screencastify”.
     - Speak, using proper terminology concerning the required coding concepts above and how you used them to accomplish whatever you did for your game.
     - 3 minutes
-- Place the code for your game in your ics2o-classwork repository.
+- Place the code for your game in your classwork repository.
 - Attach the link to the file and your video to the Google Classroom assignment.

 ## Checklist